ankhanhtran02/RepoCoder/README.md

 # Quickstart

 ## Prepare Environment
-First, we should set up a python environment.
+First, we should set up a python environment in `RepoCoder` directory.
 This code base has been tested under python 3.9.

 ```bash
 $ conda create -n repocoder python=3.9